anishrajpandey/gyanodaya-clone/README.md

 <br/>
-this website is created by Mr Anish Raj Pandey as a school project there is a reason why this readme file looks so terrible and the reason is I suck at writing markdowns
+this website is created by Mr Anish Raj Pandey as a school project there is a reason why this readme file looks so terrible and the reason is I suck at writing markdowns I am just writing this markdown file so that i can practice touch typing and also I can make my contributions regular at my github profile